 - You will need to use an extension on the aileron servo lead. - Make sure to tape or heat shrink the connection for security and that this connection does not come loose. - The servo covers shouldn't need trimming given the high level of manufacturing. - Repeat for the other wing. - Measure the throws for ailerons.
 Make sure you can achieve 25 mm in either direction on the ailerons.
 Carefully trim away the gap cover if needed to get the appropriate travel.
 Also make sure there is no binding at the ailerons. - With a small carbide cutter, route out the slots for the control horns. - Rough up the mounting surface of the control horn, tape around the slot and glue the horn into each control surface with Aeropoxy or Hysol. - Set the wings aside for the glue to cure.
 Double check to make sure there are no fingerprints or excess glue on the wing surfaces. (cigarette lighter fluid will help remove fingerprints) - When the glue has cured, install the linkages. - Insert the wing tips into the mounting holes.
-When the pins are fully inserted, place the screws through for each wing tip. - NOTE: We utilised a lighting kit from Braincube in the UK.
-The navigation, stobe and landing light (specifically 40mm landing light) were installed into the wingtip and routed through the wings.
+When the pins are fully inserted, tighten the locking clamp bolts through the small holes in the top of the fuse.
 If you are installing navigation lighting do this now before you permanently install the wing tips. - The high intensity landing lights from BrainCube fit perfectly into the mounting holes for the landing lights in the wings.
 Trim the plastic covers for the landing supplied with your kit as detailed in Photo 11 after you have installed the landing lights.